metkhoo/blsecuritypanel/README.md

 # BLsecuritypanel
-This is a customisation of the Homeseer Alarm panel for the BLADE plug in "BLSecurity"
+This is a customisation of the Homeseer Alarm panel for the BLADE plug in "BLSecurity" (HS3 version)

 # Installing the solution
 Simply copy the files into the folder: